Heavy weights and low reps build hard, dense muscle without excessive size. In addition the strength gains from heavy, low rep training are huge.

-Quick Increases in Muscle Size:
+1.)
+Quick Increases in Muscle Size

 Unfortunately there is an upper limit to how much muscle you can gain from this type of training based on your current level of strength.
 The stronger you are the more potential growth you can experience from this pump training.
 By alternating periods of strength training and pump training you can keep muscle gains humming along.

+2.)
 Easier on Your Joints

 Lifting weights close to your 1RM can be stressful on your joints overtime.
 Switching to lighter loads for a few weeks can let those joints heal.

+3.)
 Gives Your CNS a Break

 Heavy weights really stress and sap your nervous system.
 You see your nervous system is what allows you to contract and utilize a high threshold of muscle fibers.
 With lighter loads there is much less neural demand.

-The Upper-body Workout – Perform 2x per week
+The Upper-body Workout (Perform 2x per week)

-1. Incline Barbell Bench Press: 4 x 8-12 reps (2 mins rest)
+a.)
+Incline Barbell Bench Press: 4 x 8-12 reps (2 mins rest)

-2. a) Pull ups: 4 x 8-12 reps (straight to lateral raises)
+b.)
+Pull ups: 4 x 8-12 reps (straight to lateral raises)

-b) Lateral Raises: 4 x 8-12 reps (2 mins rest and then back to pull ups)
+c.)
+Lateral Raises: 4 x 8-12 reps (2 mins rest and then back to pull ups)

-3. a) Close Grip Bench Press: 3 x 8-12 reps (straight to curls or rows)
+a.)
+Close Grip Bench Press: 3 x 8-12 reps (straight to curls or rows)

-b) Barbell Curls or Cable Rows: 3 x 8-12 reps (2 mins rest)
+b.)
+Barbell Curls or Cable Rows: 3 x 8-12 reps (2 mins rest)

-4. a) Triceps Rope Extensions: 3 x 8-12 reps (straight to curls)
+a.)
+Triceps Rope Extensions: 3 x 8-12 reps (straight to curls)

-b) Incline Dumbbell Curls: 3 x 8-12 reps ( 1 minute rest)
+b.)
+Incline Dumbbell Curls: 3 x 8-12 reps ( 1 minute rest)